by Niklas Göransson

 Spanish death/black metal monstrosity Teitanblood prefer to operate in obscurity.
 In a rare cessation of silence, faceless frontman NSK explains how they found inspiration in piss-soaked scripture, in clerical madness, and from the final black void.

-Introducing the new EP, “Accursed Skin”.
-As is their tradition, and in stark contrast to marketing guidelines, TEITANBLOOD present their most recent output only once it’s available.
+TEITANBLOOD’s new EP, “Accursed Skin”, was released December 13, 2016.
+As is their tradition, and in stark contrast to marketing guidelines, they presented their latest output only once it was available.

 – Indeed, says guitar player and vocalist NSK, we’re quite austere when it comes to statements.
 I don’t know what else would even makes sense to announce, besides new merch or an upcoming tour.